-Some of my coaching clients have sent me testimonials of what it was like to work together.
+Some of my coaching clients have sent me testimonials of what progress they have made and what they have learned through their life coaching experience.

 I signed up for life coaching because I was feeling totally defeated and overwhelmed as a mom.